dettonville/ansible-utils/docs/x509_certificate_verify.md

 RETURN VALUES:

-- cert_modulus  The modulus of the certificate's public key (hexadecimal string, only for RSA keys).
+- cert_modulus  Modulus of the certificate's public key (hexadecimal, if applicable).
-        returned: when issuer_path is provided and the certificate has an RSA key
+        returned: when issuer_ca_path is provided and the certificate has an RSA key
         sample: a1b2c3...
         type: str

-- details  Dictionary of validated certificate properties.
+- details  Details about the certificate's properties.
         returned: always
         sample:
           common_name: my.example.com